-As the court explained in that order, filing restrictions are appropriate to curtail a "lengthy and abusive" litigation history.
+As the court explained in its August 25, 2010 Order and Memorandum, filing restrictions are appropriate to curtail a "lengthy and abusive" litigation history.
 Guttman v.
 Widman, 188 F. App'x 691, 698 (10th Cir.
 2006).
 And given the frequency, redundancy, and sheer incomprehensibility of plaintiff's motions, and the number and volume of documents filed, filing restrictions are more than appropriate to protect the limited resources of this court.
 Plaintiff has not provided a reasonable justification for his voluminous post-judgment filings.
 Therefore, plaintiff's objection is overruled.

-In accord with its August 24, 2010 Memorandum and Order, the court imposes the following filing restrictions upon plaintiff.
-Plaintiff is prohibited from filing another document in this action, Case No. 10-1069-CM, unless he is represented by counsel or, if he proceeds pro se, unless he first provides a notarized affidavit that verifies with particularity how the contemplated filing entitles him to relief that can be granted.
+The court imposes the following filing restrictions upon plaintiff.
+Plaintiff is prohibited from filing another document in this action, Case No. 10-1156-CM, unless he is represented by counsel or, if he proceeds pro se, unless he first provides a notarized affidavit that verifies with particularity how the contemplated filing entitles him to relief that can be granted.
 Such affidavit must provide notice of this restriction, and must include, as an exhibit, the proposed filing.
 Upon compliance with these requirements, the court will review the affidavit and proposed filing and determine whether it should be accepted for filing.
 If plaintiff attempts to file any document that fails to comply with these restrictions, the Clerk of the Court is directed not to accept and/or file the document.
 These restrictions are subject to such future modification as this court determines may be necessary.